JennEYoon/datasciY/scipy2020/README.md

 # README on SciPy 2020 Conferences

 #### Prep Tasks:
   * Sign into **Crowdcast** - done, conference & sprints.
     Add my photo & bio on Crowdcast - done.
     No video from my-end.

   * Sign into **Slack** to get messages - done.
 Joined channelts for sprints, tutorials.
     Add my photo to Slack - done

-  * **Zoom** for meetings, birds of feather, Q&A live? -- sign up later.
+  * **Zoom** for meetings, birds of feather, Q&A live?
+No, only Wed Fri 6pm networking sessions.

     - Link will be provided - on Slack?
     - SciPy Keynotes, Plenary Sessions and Lightning Talks will all be live.
     - Also Q&A and panel discussion parts will be live.

   * **Recorded talks** will be on YouTube, starting Sunday 10 AM ET.
     - Machine learning, High Performance Python and General talks will be available  on Sunday, July 5 at 9:00 am CDT.